 At 16 years old, Sandi went MIA, leaving home for a month.
 She returned to her family and the independence of her studio.
 Sandi ultimately moved into an apartment, juggling her studies, working part-time and paying rent.

 Sandi says her experience with Kids Under Cover has been a big part of where she is now.
 More than 10 years on, Sandi is living in Melbourne and is very close to her family.
 She takes any opportunity to give back to the organisation that helped her at such a critical time.

 She is a regular volunteer for the Kids Under Cover, and donated a vehicle via the Donate Your Car program in 2013.

 Working with Kids Under Cover is rewarding and challenging.
 Working with us provides a wonderful opportunity to make a real difference in the lives Read more >

 We'd love to hear from you!
 Please fill out the quick form below or see below for the key contacts at Kids Under Cover.
 Read more >

-Our founder's story For almost 30 years Kids Under Cover has grown and adapted to changing needs, but the vision of our founder remains at the Read more >
+For almost 30 years, Kids Under Cover has grown and adapted to changing needs, but the vision of our late founder remains at Read more >